Reducing the Cost of IVF

 On Day 3 of the menstrual cycle, you start on a low dose of Clomid (50mg), but you don’t stop the Clomid in five days as is usually the custom.
 You just keep taking the Clomid until ultrasound monitoring shows the follicles to be ready for ovulation.
 A very low “booster” dose of gonadotropin (just 150 iµ of FSH), is added on Days 8, 10, and 12.
 Clomid not only stimulates your own pituitary to release FSH naturally (by blocking estrogen’s suppressing effect), but also staying on the Clomid (a unique new approach) blocks estrogen’s stimulation of LH release, and so also prevents premature ovulation.
 Thus, with this simple change in protocol, the old-fashioned, cheap Clomid is able to stimulate the development of smaller number of better quality eggs for IVF.

 Another advantage of this protocol is that you did not have to go on Lupron first to suppress the pituitary.
 Staying on Clomid blocks estrogen from stimulating your pituitary to release LH, and this prevents premature ovulation without your having to be suppressed.
-This means that you can be induced to ovulate with just a simple injection or nasal sniff of Lupron.
+This means that you can be induced to ovulate with just a simple injection of Lupron.
 This causes a more natural LH surge, and avoids the luteal phase defect caused by HCG that would otherwise require months of progesterone injections.

 The remarkable effects of using Clomid wisely in combination with Mini-IVF: